+Chorley's current CCTV system and existing infrastructure, along with information about CCTV systems in other authorities

+The effectiveness of Chorley's CCTV system

+Draft CCTV System Operating Policy 2013/14

+Review of the Impact of Chorley Council's CCTV service - Internal Audit Report

+Detailed Analyst of the current CCTV provision in Chorley undertaken by the

+Community Safety Partnership's Analyst (appended)

+Home Office National Study on the effectiveness of CCTV

+Interviews

-Chorley's current CCTV system and existing infrastructure, along with information about CCTV systems in other authorities The effectiveness of Chorley's CCTV system Draft CCTV System Operating Policy 2013/14 Review of the Impact of Chorley Council's CCTV service - Internal Audit Report Detailed Analyst of the current CCTV provision in Chorley undertaken by the Community Safety Partnership's Analyst Home Office National Study on the effectiveness of CCTV Interviews Members interviewed various stakeholders to find out their views about the Council's CCTV system that included: Malcolm Allen, Chair of Chorley Trader Alliance on behalf of the day time economy Sam Wyatt, Community Safety Manager, Places for People Cath Burns, Head of Economic Development, Chorley Council Inspector Alison Barff-Lewis, Lancashire Constabulary Andrew Hill, Environmental Protection and Community Safety Manager, West Lancashire Council Written representation The Task Group also received written representations from:
+Members interviewed various stakeholders to find out their views about the Council's CCTV system that included:

+Malcolm Allen, Chair of Chorley Trader Alliance on behalf of the day time economy Sam Wyatt, Community Safety Manager, Places for People Cath Burns, Head of Economic Development, Chorley Council Inspector Alison Barff-Lewis, Lancashire Constabulary Andrew Hill, Environmental Protection and Community Safety Manager, West Lancashire Council

+Written representation

+The Task Group also received written representations from:

+Peter Verhaege, Applejax Nightclub on behalf of the night time economy The Parish Councils of Adlington, Astley Village, Charnock Richard, Clayton-le-Woods, Eccleston and Whittle-le-Woods

+Public Consultation

+A public consultation survey was undertaken on the Council's website to determine how safe, residents of Chorley felt.

+Site Visit

+Members also attended Chorley Police Station to see the CCTV system in use and view footage of activity leading to police intervention/prevention of crime.

+6. FINDINGS

+Stakeholders Representation

-Peter Verhaege.
-Applejax Nightclub on behalf of the night time economy The Parish Councils of Adlington, Astley Village, Charnock Richard, Clayton-Le-Woods, Eccleston and Whittle-Le-Woods Public Consultation A public consultation survey to determine how safe residents of Chorley felt was posted on the Council's website.
-Site Visit Members also attended Chorley Police Station to see the CCTV system in use and view footage of activity leading to police intervention/prevention of crime.
-6. FINDINGS AND RECOMMENDATIONS Stakeholders Representation The Group interviewed representatives of all relevant stakeholders to obtain their views on CCTV provision in Chorley.
-Representatives were asked a number of questions that included: What value they placed on the current CCTV system and service.
+The Group interviewed representatives of all relevant stakeholders to obtain their views on CCTV provision in Chorley.
+Representatives were asked a number of questions that included:

-What benefits, if any, they received from the service, If they made a contribution to the provision of the service, and What impact did they think there would be if the CCTV system was either to be reduced or upgraded.
+- What value they placed on the current CCTV system and service. - What benefits, if any, they received from the service, - If they made a contribution to the provision of the service, and - What impact did they think there would be if the CCTV system was either to be reduced or upgraded.